lausberger/privacy-activism/README.md

 * ~~Successfully transplant manipulated cookie values onto packet, then release~~
 * ~~Find a way to manipulate cookies while breaking sites as little as possible~~
 * ~~Successfully spoof User-Agent header~~
-* Design a principled approach to User-Agent spoofing that avoids breaking websites
+* ~~Design a principled approach to User-Agent spoofing that avoids breaking websites~~
-* Run tests to gauge impact of different ways of manipulating packet values on user experience
-* Look into other ways of changing stateful information
+* ~~Look into other ways of changing stateful information~~
+* Short test to see if cookie manipulation itself breaks sites or if some break themselves if they notice fraudulent cookies

 #### Stateless
 * ~~Make a fork of Chromium or Brave browser~~
 * ~~Do a stack trace w/ a custom HTML page that calls location function to find where Location API values are being returned from~~
 * ~~Successfully spoof location API return value~~
-* Add functionality to draw randomly from list for location value
 * ~~Fine-tune location API implementation~~
-* Look into AudioContext API
-* Find other APIs that could be manipulated
+* ~~Look into other APIs that could be manipulated~~
+* Make browser compatible with measurement tool

-#### Experiments
+#### Experiments/Measurement
 * Create a tool, proxy extension, or browser extension that saves all ads on a page into a folder
 * Come up with categories for the types of ads encountered by this tool
-*
+* Design another tool which can automate browsing activity

 ## Methodology: